kubestellar/kubestellar/USER-GUIDE.md

 ### c.
 Create the nginx workload and deploy it to the florin cluster

 Create the `EdgePlacement` object for your workload.
-Its “where predicate” (the locationSelectors array) has one label selector that matches the Location object (`florin`) created earlier, thus directing the workload to your edge cluster.
+Its “where predicate” (the locationSelectors array) has one label selector that matches the Location object (`florin`) created earlier, thus directing the workload to `florin` edge cluster.

 In the `wmw-1` workspace create the following `EdgePlacement` object: